finnahern/javascript-quiz/README.md

 		- The most complex function has a cyclomatic complexity value of 6 while the median is 2.

 ### Improvements to make
 To my knowledge there are no outstanding bugs or errors in the code, however there are always improvements or optimisations that can be made.
-Right now the enableOptions, disableOptions and resetColour functions and the switch statement the change the colour of the Xs in the top right are clunky and inelegant.
+Right now the enableOptions, disableOptions and resetColour functions as well as the switch statement the change the colour of the Xs in the top right are clunky and inelegant.
 Some sort of loop to apply attributes/style rules to each option would be neater and more efficient.
-Right now each of these functions consist of 4 nearly identical lines of code which are functional but can be improved.
+Right now these functions consist of 4 nearly identical lines of code which are functional but can be improved.

 ## Credits